 Maintenance Records

-In this section, you'll see entries of major repairs and services that the vehicle has undergone, such as when the front brake pads and discs were replaced, when the tires were changed, or when the transmission fluid was replaced.
-You can also see if the car has any open recalls or warranty issues.
+In this section, you'll see entries of major repairs and services that the vehicle has undergone, such as when the front brake pads and rotors were replaced, when the tires were changed, or when the transmission fluid was replaced.
+You can also check whether the car has any open recalls or warranty issues.

 Sales Records